 However, bakers often say that too many decorations are detrimental to cupcakes.
 They inconvenience the guests; before they can eat, they need to remove the embellishments.
 If there are kids, these decorations might be choking hazards.

-Thus, consider going minimalist in your cupcakes.
+Thus, consider going minimalist with your cupcakes.
 Experiment with the colors of the frosting or the cupcake sleeve instead.
 You can also focus on designing the dessert table and displays.
 As for the cupcakes themselves, plain and simple works best.

 Trust Your Baker